Review of DivorceCare® Divorce Recovery Groups:

 .

-Pro #8: New 4th edition is much better on the topic of physical abuse.
+Pro #8: The new 4th edition is much better on the topic of physical abuse.
 The videos include an interview with a uniformed law enforcement officer talking about domestic violence and saying the victim should contact law enforcement and get to safety.
-There are so other helpful comments in the video that would apply to participants who’ve experienced marital abuse.
+There are so many other helpful comments in the video that would apply to participants who’ve experienced marital abuse.
 [Thank you to the participant who took the time to transcribe this.]

 The male host says: “Going down any of these paths [referring to coparenting, friendship and remarriage], of course, assumes it’s safe for you to do so.
 Sometimes separation and divorce happens because the marriage relationship was physically dangerous or emotionally toxic.
 In those cases, the wisest option is to maintain distance while you carefully determine the future the of the relationship.”
 Note that he doesn’t say divorce is acceptable, but does affirm that it happens.